trustpilot/documentation-bruno-collection/README.md

 ```
 #### Privacy Considerations:
 - Email addresses and other private information are not publicly available
-- Some consumer information is only available through authenticated endpoints
+- Some consumer information is only available through private endpoints
 - Consumer profiles respect privacy settings set by the consumers themselves

 </details>